swarmion/swarmion/README.md

 - The **provider** is reponsible for giving resources to other services
 - The **consumers** use resources given by the provider

-Each service can be both a provider and a consumer for different contracts, but each contract is only provided by a single service.
+Each service can be both a provider and a consumer for different contracts.

 In order to make these contracts safe, each side of the contract must be able to validate it: